Machine Creation for vSphere

 - Complete the remaining fields and click the TEST button to verify that the appliance can access the location specified using the credentials supplied.

 - Click Save.
-Verify that the new connector configuration is listed on the Connector page.
+Verify that the new connector configuration is listed on the Connectors page.

 Script Configuration (Optional, Advanced feature)